ricmaria/Magma/README.md

 Magma is a learning project to create a video games engine focused on a Vulkan renderer.

-Next tasks:
+Next granular tasks:
 - implement proper loading of gltf meshes with a component
 - implement basic lighing where a light is an EC component
 - refactoring: put everything under a namespace
-- refactoring: convert all the _memebers to m_memebers
+- refactoring: convert all the _memebers to m_members

-Future tasks:
+Future broad tasks:
 - skinned meshes
 - shadow maps
 - cascaded shadow maps